tryton/tryton/trytond/doc/topics/modules/index.rst

    ``pyson``
       Convert the evaluated value into :ref:`PYSON <ref-pyson>` string.

+    ``path``
+      Prepend to the value the directory name of the path of the configuration file importing the XML file.

    ``depends``
       Set value only if all modules in the comma separated module list value are activated.